Un Bio de Emch

 The short of it:

-She believes that art can create change in the world and that it's not so hard to be nice to people.
+She believes that art can change the world and that it's not so hard to be nice to people.
 She also thinks that dirt smells like magic and gets lost in the woods on purpose.

 The long of it: